Death Penalty: Yes

 Other interesting facts

-Since the Supreme Court reinstated capital punishment in 1976, Arkansas is the only state to conduct three executions on the same night.
+Since the Supreme Court upheld state statutes that reinstated capital punishment in 1976, Arkansas is the only state to have conducted three executions on the same night.
 It has done so twice:

 · On August 3, 1994, under Governor Jim Guy Tucker, the state executed Hoyt Franklin Clines, Darryl Richley, and James William Holmes.